GM9125/search-engine-project/README.md

 └── README.md
 ```

-- **backend/**: The brains of the operation—Python scripts for data processing and the Flask server.
+- **backend/**: Contains Python scripts for data processing and the Flask server.
-- **frontend/next/**: The face of SearchIT—a Next.js app with all the UI bells and whistles.
+- **frontend/next/**: Contains the Next.js app for the user interface.
-- **dataset/**: Tucked inside `backend/`, this is where your data lives and gets prepped.
+- **dataset/**: Inside `backend/`, this folder holds the data files.

 ---

-## Let’s Get You Set Up!
+## Setup Instructions

-Ready to bring SearchIT to life?
-Follow these steps, and we’ll have you searching in no time.
-Don’t worry—I’ll keep it simple and fun! 😊
+Follow these steps to set up and run SearchIT on your computer.

-### Before You Begin
+### Prerequisites

-Make sure you’ve got these installed:
+Make sure you have these installed:

-- **Python 3.x**: For running the backend and data scripts.
+- Python 3.x (for the backend and scripts)
-- **Node.js**: Version 18.x works best for the frontend.
+- Node.js (version 18.x recommended, for the frontend)
-- **Git**: Optional, but great if you’re cloning from a repo.
+- Git (optional, if cloning from a repository)

 ---

-### Step 1: Grab the Project
+### Step 1: Get the Project

-If SearchIT is hosted on GitHub, clone it like this:
+If the project is on GitHub, clone it:

 ```bash
 git clone https://github.com/yourusername/SEARCH-ENGINE-PROJECT.git
 cd SEARCH-ENGINE-PROJECT
 ```

-Or, if you’ve got the files already, just hop into the `SEARCH-ENGINE-PROJECT` folder.
+If you already have the files, go to the `SEARCH-ENGINE-PROJECT` folder.

 ---

-### Step 2: Install the Essentials
+### Step 2: Install Dependencies

-#### For the Backend (Python)
+#### Python Dependencies

-Install the Python packages we need:
+Install the required Python packages:

 ```bash
 pip install pandas nltk scikit-learn joblib flask flask-cors
 ```

-Then, fire up Python and grab some NLTK extras:
+Then, download NLTK resources by running this in Python:

 ```python
 import nltk